NguyenTaiThao/learn-with-flashcard-website/README.md

-# Learn new definition with flast card website
+# Learn new definition with flash card website
 ## Function
 - None
 ## Technology